 - Effective leadership.
 Train managers on how to lead hybrid teams and address remote work challenges.

 - Well-being.
-In our recent research, 68% of employees polled said training focused on well-being was important to them going into 2024.
+According to TalentLMS’ 2024 L&D Benchmark Report, 62% of employees believe that non-work-related training supporting overall well-being will play a crucial role in 2025.
 RTO mandates represent a change that some employees may find unsettling.
 Offer courses on stress management and work-life balance to help people navigate the transition.

 4. Seek regular feedback and commit to acting on it